sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 Root!

 # Conclusion
-One of the largest takeaways from this box was an amendment to my initial enumeration.
+The biggest takeaway from this box was an amendment to my initial enumeration process.
 I should always check all of the ports -- not just the popular ones.

-# References
+Otherwise this box was pretty fun, the memory dump was something I hadn't ever done before and was pretty interesting.